Vyral/base-template/_posts/2023-10-02-dive-into-home-equity-your-home-s-untapped-wealth.md

 ---
 {% include youtube.html %}

-{% include excerpt.html %}&nbsp;

-Do you know what home equity is? \*\* \*\* In a nutshell, **equity is the current value of your home minus your outstanding loan balance.** With recent increases in home prices, your equity has significantly grown in the past few years.
+{% include excerpt.html %}&nbsp;<br>Do you know what home equity is?
+In a nutshell, **equity is the current value of your home minus your outstanding loan balance.** With recent increases in home prices, your equity has significantly grown in the past few years.

 In fact, according to CoreLogic, the average U.S. homeowner now has over $274,000 in equity, up from $182,000 before the pandemic.
 This substantial increase has also contributed to home values increasing nationwide.
 If you've owned your home for a while, you may have more equity than you realize.